Codifieur/CMakefile_example/README.md

 # CMakefile_example
-An basic example of C Makefile.
+An basic example of C Makefile managing criterion tests for Epitech.